 Thank you for joining us for Caring for Older Adults: Health, Wellness & Person-Centred Care!
-Our symposium has ended, but recordings and slides will be posted below.
+Our symposium has ended; recordings and slides are posted below.

 - Download the full program book here (PDF)